-So why would you opt for a certificate like the Agile Practitioner?
-Well…we believe that by taking an exam which is independent of any particular agile framework, method, or practice, you are (almost) completely free to explain what makes YOU an agile leader.
+We believe that by taking an exam which is independent of any particular agile framework, method, or practice, you are (almost) completely free to explain what makes YOU an agile leader.

 Most candidates that pass the exam and receive their certificate say that both writing the synopsis and attending the oral exam are highly inspiring and challenges them to do an even better job when they are back at work.

 You will gain access to a community of Certified Agile Practitioners and are invited to join special events and work groups.

 Choose your best path